ramzan1990/NNfold/README.md

 rmdir models
 ```

-To make new predictions use:
+To make new predictions, with the models in the current dir, use:
 ```sh
 wget http://www.cbrc.kaust.edu.sa/NNfold/test.fa
 mkdir results